akeley98/myricube/README.md

 left/right arrows or thumb buttons to go through camera history.

+`k` in the default app generates another random walk.

 `f9`/`f10` to change the render distance (be careful not to run out of memory), and `f`,`b` to toggle fog/fog color.

-`k` in the default app generates another random walk.
+`f3`/`f4` to change the maximum resolution.
+NOTE: Pressing `f4` a few times can work-around weird z-fighting artifacts (sometimes happens on Windows).

 ## Playing with Myricube